 (1) In this section —

-“residential equivalent value” has the same meaning as it has in section 28(7) of the Land Tax Assessment Act 2002.
+residential equivalent value has the same meaning as it has in section 28(7) of the Land Tax Assessment Act 2002.

 (2) The Valuer-General, on the request of the Commissioner of State Revenue in respect of any land, shall determine the residential equivalent value of the land.